 Our teachers collaborate and in consult with the county curriculum specialists to ensure that our curriculum materials cover the Florida Sunshine State Standards.
 Whenever possible, we incorporate the arts into the basic curriculum, and teachers have the freedom to develop and expand units to meet the needs of their students.

 Visual Arts: Our teachers incorporate visual art into the core curriculum whenever possible.
 In particular, social studies units contain many opportunities for the students to produce drawings, paintings, sculpture, pottery, and to build architectural models.
-Once a week, students participate in a formal art class, which includes art techniques and art history.
+Twice a week, students participate in a formal art class, which includes art techniques and art history.

 Physical Education/Health: Essentially, our dance program is our physical education program.
 In addition, all classes participate daily in the We Count! walking program which uses pedometers to track student participation and progress.
 Health topics are covered in P.E. and in classroom science units.

 Spanish: All children participate in a weekly Spanish Exposure class.
 These classes are an exciting mix of games, songs, conversation, and fun in Spanish.
 These classes are supplemented by other teachers who have many Spanish resources that they may incorporate into other units.
 Some examples are Spanish songs, Spanish calendars and Spanish versions of literature used in language arts units.